3manuek/3manuek/content/resume/resume.md

 ---

 ## Bio(graffiti)
+I'm a _Database Infrastructure and Software Engineer_, with a passion for Open Source technologies, and a strong focus in _scalability_, _reliability_, and _performance_.

-I'm a _Database Infrastructure and Software Engineer_, currently working at [Workato](https://workato.com) as a Staff Infrastructure Engineer.
+Currently, I'm working at [Workato](https://workato.com) as a Staff Infrastructure Engineer in the Data Stores team, where I'm responsible for designing and implementing Database Infrastructures and Systems' Engineering.

-I design and implement Database Infrastructures and Systems' Engineering using Open Source based technologies.
-I do Production-grade setups for _top-notch_ companies.
-My tasks go through Development, Deployment, Provisioning, CD/CI, and 2nd Day Operations to scalability, and performance.
-Software Engineering, _mainly_ for database systems is also one of my core tasks.
+My tasks involve Development, Deployment, Provisioning, CD/CI, and 2nd Day Operations to scalability, and performance.
+I also have a strong focus on Software Engineering, _mainly_ for database systems.

-I have extensive experience in Systems and Database performance tunning, optimization and scalability.

-Lectured talks in several Database and non-database related conferences, in various countries.
-Some of the slides can be found at my [slides](https://github.com/3manuek/slides) repository.

-Owner at [Plataform3 SL](https://plataform3.com/), a boutique shop for Software Development and Engineering.
+Open Source is a key part of my work, and I'm an active contributor to several projects, such as [Babelfish for Postgres](https://github.com/babelfish-for-postgres), [Earthly](https://earthly.io), among others.
+Check [toolbox](/toolbox) for some of my contributions.

+I'm also a speaker at conferences and meetups, where I share my knowledge and experiences in the field of Database and Systems Engineering.
+You can find some of my talks at my [slides](https://github.com/3manuek/slides) repository.

-Born in 🇦🇷, and living in 🇪🇸.
+I was born in 🇦🇷, and I'm currently living in 🇪🇸.

 ---